sheshankkodam/go-postgres/README.md

 # go-postgres
-go-postgres has helper functions for postgres database.
-Docker is used to create local environment. go-mockgen is uses mock service to run tests.
+- go-postgres has helper functions for postgres database
+- Docker is used to create local environment
+- go-mockgen is used to mock service to run tests.